Michael O'Shea (actor): Supporting actor in film

 Following the run of The Red Mill, O'Shea returned to films with a supporting part in Mr. District Attorney (1947) for Columbia.

 O'Shea was Nancy Coleman's leading man in Violence (1947) for Monogram Pictures and played Natty Bumppo in Last of the Redmen (1947) for Columbia.
 He played a supporting role in Smart Woman (1948) and the lead in Parole, Inc. (1949).

 O'Shea supported Mickey Rooney in The Big Wheel (1949) at United Artists and played the lead in The Threat (1949) for RKO.

 He supported John Payne in Captain China (1950) and Dan Duryea in The Underworld Story (1950).
 He had a support role in Disc Jockey (1951) before appearing in three films for Twentieth Century-Fox: Fixed Bayonets (1951) for Sam Fuller, The Model and the Marriage Broker (1951) for George Cukor and Bloodhounds of Broadway (1952).

 Television

-After O'Shea's career in film waned, he took many roles in television, appearing in programs such as The Revlon Mirror Theater, Ethel Barrymore Theatre, Damon Runyon Theater and Schlitz Playhouse of Stars.
+After O'Shea's career in film waned, he took many roles in television, appearing in programs such as The Revlon Mirror Theater, Ethel Barrymore Theatre, Damon Runyon Theater, Adam-12, and Schlitz Playhouse of Stars.

 O'Shea had a supporting part in It Should Happen to You (1954).